Outpatient Rehab For Opioid Addiction

 Limited Access to Medical and Clinical Support

-Whereas an inpatient program provides access to medical and clinical help 24/7, outpatient programs only provide medical care during a patient’s specific time of treatment.
+Whereas an inpatient program provides access to medical and clinical help 24/7, outpatient programs often only provide case managers that provide referrals.
 This can make it harder for individuals to communicate with his or her counselor, therapists, case managers, and doctors.
 Patients may not get all the support necessary to stay on track.

-The decision of which type of treatment program would be best for an individual is often a difficult one to make.
+The decision of which type of treatment program to choose is often a difficult one to make.
 Whether you decide that an outpatient rehab program or an alternative form of treatment is right for you, Opioid addiction is a serious problem and it’s important to take the first step toward getting help.